+Thyroid eye disease (TED) is an autoimmune condition associated with Graves’ disease.
 It occurs when the immune system attacks the muscles and tissues behind the eye, causing inflammation in and around the eye.
 Sometimes the swelling can start to push the eye out of position and affect vision.

 Many people who develop eye symptoms will have mild cases.

 There are many different types of eye drops.
-Some are available over the counter and others are by prescription:
+Some are available over the counter, and others are by prescription:

 • Artificial tears: These are available without a prescription.
 They lubricate your eye to soothe dryness and irritation.
 They’re designed to be similar to the tears that your eye produces.
 You can get them with and without preservatives.
-If you’re using them more than four times daily, it’s best to use a type without preservatives.
+If you’re using them more than 4 times daily, it’s best to use a type without preservatives.

 • Lubricating gels: These are similar to artificial tears but thicker.
 They last longer than artificial tears.
 They can temporarily blur your vision, so many people choose to use these before bed.